smycynek/bezierbox/README.md

 # A simple bezier app

 In my spare time, I've tried to learn more about splines.
 So far, I have a simple bezier implementation.
+It's a single high-order polynomial curve -- I might build a composite curve of many quadratic or cubic beziers in the future.

+Curve definitions are saved to local storage, so you can come back to the site later and continue editing a curve.
+You can also share the curve definition over text, etc.. via a URL query string.

 ## Installation